-She also performs on Baroque and Classical violin, having played with the Handel and Haydn Society Orchestra and Boston Cecilia.
-Ms. Benotti also has performed frequently as concertmaster and chamber performer for the St. John’s Concert Series.
+Ms. Benotti performed for many years with the Handel and Haydn Society Orchestra and has played for Boston Cecilia.
+Ms. Benotti also performed frequently as concertmaster and chamber performer for the St. John’s Concert Series.
 She has played numerous recitals and chamber music concerts throughout New England, including concerts on the Enchanted Circle Series, a solo recital in Jordan Hall, numerous faculty recitals at New England Conservatory, and chamber music concerts at the Yellow Barn Chamber Music Festival, the University of New Hampshire, the Monadnock Festival and the Music at Noon Series at Northeastern University.
+Ms. Benotti has held teaching positions at Northeastern University, Gordon College, and Wheaton College.

 She graduated Magna Cum Laude with a BA in Music from Oberlin College and received Master of Music degrees in Violin Performance from both the Catholic University of America and the New England Conservatory of Music.
-Ms. Benotti has held teaching positions at Northeastern University, Gordon College, and Wheaton College.